matteobaccan/owner/README.md

 INTRODUCTION
 ------------

+The goal of OWNER API is to minimize the code required to handle application configuration through Java™ properties files.

 The inspiring idea for this API comes from GWT i18n (see [here][gwt-i18n]).
 The problem in using GWT i18n for loading property files is that it only works in client code (JavaScript), not standard Java™ classes.
-Also, GWT is a big library and it is designed for different purposes.
+Also, GWT is a big library and it is designed for different purposes, than configuration.
 Since I liked the approach I decided to implement something similar, and here we are.

   [gwt-i18n]: https://developers.google.com/web-toolkit/doc/latest/DevGuideI18nConstants